Dimensions at a glance:

 Shipping is included in the price of your coop!
 Allow up to 2 weeks for arrival.
-It may ship on a truck with a liftgate; via UPS; it may even arrive via a local delivery service.
 The Gambrel Roof comes in two separate boxes.
 Box one is 35" x 27" x 9" and weighs 57 pounds.
 Box two is 56" x 30" x 4" and weighs 37 pounds.

 Coop is manufactured from Chinese Fir.